UICHCC/uichcc-hugo/content/en/contacts/_index.md

 enableJoinUs: false
 carousel: false
 featurePhoto: true
-subtitle: "There are different kinds of way to contact us, we are listed below for you, click the bottom for more information."
+subtitle: "There are different kinds of way to contact us, we are listed below for you, click the button for more information."
 feature_photo_url: "https://ooo.0o0.ooo/2017/06/15/594297574bf46.jpg"
 ---